 Is Your Chimney Tall Enough for a Fire?

-There are so many factors that make a chimney work effectively, but there are two in particular that stand out: temperature difference and pressure difference.
+There are so many factors that make a chimney work effectively, but there are two, in particular, that stands out: temperature difference and pressure difference.

 In this blog, we’re going to look at the latter and reveal how it’s impacted by the height of your chimney.